 Acquired game licenses are amortized on a straight-line basis over the shorter of the useful economic life of the relevant online game or license period, which range from two to seven years.
-Amortization of acquired game licenses commences upon the monetization of the related online game.
+Amortization of acquired game licenses commences upon monetization of the related online game.

 The Group recognizes intangible assets acquired through business acquisitions as assets separate from goodwill.
 Acquired in-process research and development costs are initially considered an indefinite-lived asset.
-Subsequently, they are recorded as acquired game development cost upon completion of the research and development efforts and are amortized on a straight-line basis over the useful economic life of the relevant online game.
-Amortization of acquired game development cost commences upon the monetization of the related online game.
+Upon completion of the research and development efforts, these costs are recorded as acquired game development costs and are amortized on a straight-line basis over the useful economic life of the relevant online game.
+Amortization of acquired game development cost commences upon monetization of the related online game.

-<13> Land use right
+<14> Land use right